matthewhall78/hello-world/coverLetter.md

 	* Our code includes unit tests, api test, and functional user interface tests, all of which are automated, and where possible, built out following test driven development principles
 	* We follow an API first approach in order to build in a way that enables us to adapt quickly to changing requirements

-## Experience leading teams and resolving complex staff and/or client issues  _8 years experience_
+## Experience leading teams and resolving complex staff and/or client issues:  _8 years experience_

 > 3 years as a Business Portfolio Manager
 > 2 years as a Scrum Master
 > 3 years as a Product Owner

+* On each of these teams there have been opportunities to coach and encourage team members who may have untapped potential to strive for greater achievement.
+* In some cases I have chosen to negotiate with a contract delivery manager to provide alternate resources
+* On one project as a Business Portfolio Manager we chose to end a contract and pivot to an agile approach resulting faster feedback cycles, producing better outcomes for the business area and its clients

-## Experience building relationships with multiple jurisdictions, stakeholders, and private sectors  _5 years experience_
+## Experience building relationships with multiple jurisdictions, stakeholders, and private sectors:  _5 years experience_
 * On the Common Service Showcase Team the majority of my communication involves planning ahead to identify the stakeholder relationships to establish and the partnerships to create and leverage in order to achieve the product vision.
 Carrying out these communications often involves creative use of tools and communication channels.
 Some of the relationships I have established include:
 	* Other teams who are building common components
 	* Governance level sponsors and directors who influence the adoption and funding of what we are building